PFHomewood/desiree/README.md

-# Vision Board
+#Vision Board

 Participants will work through the prompts in the index.html code to construct their vision complete with inspirational quotes, music, personal goals, and thankfulness.

-## Get started!
+## Get started or return to edit and host your site on GitHub!

-1. Go to the [Vision Board Template](https://github.com/PFHomewood/vision-board-template) repository in GitHub.
+1. Go to the [Vision Board Template](https://github.com/PFHomewood/vision-board-template) repository in GitHub or go to your repository if you made one at a Homewood CEC event.

 2. Click "Code" then "Download ZIP" to your local computer.